Nelson Velazquez Preview, Player Props: Royals vs. Cubs

-Nelson Velazquez -- batting .235 with four home runs and five RBI in his past 10 games -- will be in action for the Kansas City Royals against the Chicago Cubs, with Jameson Taillon on the mound, on August 18 at 2:20 PM ET.
+On Saturday, Nelson Velazquez (coming off going 0-for-3) and the Kansas City Royals play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 2:20 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with a home run and an RBI) against the Mariners.
+In his last game he had a hitless showing (0-for-3) against the Cubs.

 Nelson Velazquez Game Info & Props vs. the Cubs